tjung-git/OpenBid-Map-first-Bidding-Markplace/README.md

 ```bash
 firebase deploy --only hosting,functions
 ```
 The CLI installs client dependencies, builds the Vite bundle, packages the Cloud Function, and uploads both targets.
-Watch for any missing-secret errors during this step.
+Watch for configuration warnings that usually indicate a missing value in your Cloud Run variables (or, if you're bundling them, `functions/.env`).

 **Step 9 – Verify the deployment**
 ```bash